 Reuse containers and packaging

-Buy secondhand items or borrow stuff
+Buy secondhand items or borrow from a friend

 Support brands with the same values

 Supporting brands that follow the same values as you do is another perfect way to live a more sustainable lifestyle.
 In the past year, I’ve encountered so many amazing brands that follow strict guidelines to avoid dumping more waste and producing unnecessary things.
 For instance, a lot of brands offer products without packaging (bar soap, or in bulk), packaging that is made sustainably or that is biodegradable.